Skip to Content

 Drug crimes are taken very seriously in Oklahoma.
 No matter the type or severity of the offense, consulting a skilled drug defense lawyer is critical to protecting your rights and reputation.
 At Hunsucker Legal Group, our attorneys are well-versed in state and federal drug laws to aggressively defend your rights.

-With decades of experience and a proven track record of results in criminal court, our firm to fight tirelessly for a fair outcome.
+With decades of experience and a proven track record of results in criminal court, our firm fights tirelessly for a fair outcome.
 Our goal is to safeguard your freedom and future by providing the robust defense you deserve.
 Whether you’re facing charges for simple possession or aggravated trafficking, our time-tested lawyers can work diligently to restore your liberty.

 When your liberty is on the line, put decades of experience on your side with Hunsucker Legal Group.
 Call (405) 544-2992 to schedule a free consultation.